seven5/seven5.github.io/tutorial.md

 $ cat enable-tutorial
 {% endhighlight %}

+> After the "git checkout" command you get a long-winded warning about
+> being in "detached head state".
+This is normal, can be ignored, and more
+> permanent solution--creating a new branch for your work--will be explained
+> in future lessons.

 and examine the output of the last command.
 That is the _enable script_ and you should put in this file any "local" setup that you need to do have the this tutorial work, but also to not break other projects you